pjh/kubernetes-the-hard-way/docs/09b-bootstrapping-windows-workers.md

   instance it is also Ethernet.
 * capabilities.portMappings: unsure.
 * ipam.environment: obviously we're not using azure, not sure it matters.
-* ipam.subnet: the $podCIDR - 192.168.1.0/24 in Microsoft steps, 10.200.N.0/24
+* ipam.subnet: the $podCidr - 192.168.1.0/24 in Microsoft steps, 10.200.N.0/24
   for worker-N in these steps.
     - Get using curl from metadata server!
-* ipam.routes.GW: the .2 address in the $podCIDR (Windows nodes use .2 for the gateway due to a platform limitation).
+* ipam.routes.GW: the .2 address in the $podCidr (Windows nodes use .2 for the gateway due to a platform limitation).
 So, for worker-N in these steps, should be 10.200.N.2.
     - ipam probably happens on a per-pod basis, and containers in the pod communicate with the .2 address for the gateway (whereas the host side of the gateway is the .1), I think.
-* dns.Nameservers: contains $KubeDnsServiceIp.
+* dns.Nameservers: contains $kubeDnsServiceIp.
 For Microsoft steps this is currently hardcoded to 11.0.0.10.
     - In these steps it seems to be "10.32.0.10" (see kubelet-config.yaml for Linux node).
 10.32.0.0/24 is the service-cluster-ip-range (see lab 8), .10 seems